 As you might guess after reading about these two programs, many more investors are attracted to the EB-5 regional center investment because it generally comes with fewer requirements.
 However, foreign business people who want a more hands-on approach and who look forward to starting their own enterprise may find that a direct investment is right for them.

 Perhaps the best way to discover which path to an EB-5 visa is right for you is to speak with a California green card lawyer about your hopes and dreams about life in the United States as well as your investment wishes.
-Call the Law Offices of Vaughan de Kirby today to set up a free, confidential appointment with an experienced visa attorney.
+Call Jatoi & de Kirby, APC today to set up a free, confidential appointment with an experienced visa attorney.